rOpenGov/oldbailey/README.md

 - Victim Name: The name(s) of the victim(s).
 - Victim Gender: The recorded gender(s) of the victim(s).
 - Crime Location: The location(s) where the crime took place.
-- Offence Category: The Old Bailey uses eight high-level categories of crime: "breaking peace," "damage," "deception," "kill," "miscellaneous," "royal offences," "sexual," "theft," and "violent theft."
+- Offense Category: The Old Bailey uses eight high-level categories of crime: "breaking peace," "damage," "deception," "kill," "miscellaneous," "royal offences," "sexual," "theft," and "violent theft."
-- Offence Subcategory: For narrowing the high-level category.
+- Offense Subcategory: For narrowing the high-level category.
 The Old Bailey uses [fifty-six subcategories](#crime-subcategories) of crime.
 - Punishment Category: The Old Bailey uses five categories of punishment: "corporal," "death," "imprison," "misc. punishment," "no punishment," and "transport."
 - Punishment Subcategory: For narrowing the punishment category.
-The Old Bailey uses [twenty-six subcategories](#punishment-subcategories) of punihsment.
+The Old Bailey uses [twenty-six subcategories](#punishment-subcategories) of punishment.
 - Verdict: Guilt or not guilty.
 - Speech ID: A unique ID given to each speech, where a speech is considered a continuous recording until reaching a new speaker.
 The Speech ID starts at 0 for every trial.
 - Speaker Name: The first-person speaker of the written trial record.